-David Joseph joined Universal Music in August 1998 as general manager of the company's Polydor label before moving up in February 2002 to become managing director and later co-President of Polydor.
+David Joseph joined Universal Music in 1998 as general manager of the company's Polydor label before moving in 2002 to become managing director and later co-President of Polydor.
 In March 2008, he was promoted to Chairman and CEO of Universal Music UK.

 Term of appointment: 1 September 2013 - 31 August 2017